 Using MagicBands at Disneyland

-How Do I Use the Disneyland MagicBand with Genie+ or Individual Lightning Lanes?
+How Do I Use the MagicBand with Lightning Lane Multi Pass or Lightning Lanes Single Pass?

-If you are using Genie+ or are purchasing individual Lightning Lane, you will still use your phone to make ride selections or purchases.
+If you are using Lightning Lane Multi Pass or are purchasing Lightning Lane Single Pass, you will still use your phone to make ride selections or purchases.
 When it's time to redeem a reservation, you'll simply hold your MagicBand up to the scanner, the light will turn green and you can enter!
-It's the same for people who use Disability Access Services (DAS).
+It's the same for people who use the Disability Access Service (DAS).
 The person who has DAS goes first.
 Then everyone else can scan in after them.
 If some party members do not have a MagicBand, they can still use their phone or a park ticket to redeem it.
 MagicBand+ is simply another option.
+You'll still have to pull your phone out to book the next ride though.

 Which Shows Interact with Disneyland MagicBands?

 You can experience vibrations and pulsing lights.
-If you will be visiting Disneyland for the holidays or for a different celebration, you can have fun using your MagicBand+ with the new (or holiday) nighttime entertainment.
+If you will be visiting Disneyland for the holidays or for a different celebration such as Season of the Force or Pixar Fest, you can have fun using your MagicBand+ with the new (or holiday) nighttime entertainment.
+Your band interacts with the Pixar Fest sculpture in Disney California Adventure.
+A wave of the band causes audio to turn on.

 How Do I Use My Disneyland MagicBand for PhotoPass?